cpcobb/cpcobb.deathgrindfreak.io/join-us.md

 TH6, TH7, and TH8 who are able and willing to participate in the majority of our clan's wars. <br/>
 Currently know or willing to learn 3 star techniques.

-We’re an ideal clan for chill people that are serious about winning wars, but who don’t want to war 24/7.
+We’re an ideal clan for chill people that are serious about winning wars, but who don’t want to war 24/7.<br/>

+To avoid scouts we do not accept Jedi requests on prep/war days.
+If the clan setting is currently on closed and you're interested in joining our rebellion please email us at GANJAJEDI@HOTMAIL.COM so we may review your request.
+Please use "I WANT TO JOIN THE REBELLION" as your subject line and include your In game name, town hall level, war stars and your current trophy level. <br/>
+No rushed bases.
+If you can't use clash caller please don't join.